John de Saint Clare1

 F, #202885, d.
 7 June 1721

-Dorothy Bennet was the daughter of Richard Bennet and Mary Leman.1 She married Sir Henry Capell, 1st and last Baron Capell of Tewkesbury, son of Sir Arthur Capell, 1st Baron Capell of Hadham and Elizabeth Morrison, circa 16 February 1658/59.1 She died on 7 June 1721 at Kew, Surrey, England.1 She was buried on 15 June 1721.1 Her will (dated 18 August 1719) was probated on 21 June 1721.1
+Dorothy Bennet was the daughter of Richard Bennet and Mary Leman.1 She married Henry Capell, 1st and last Baron Capell of Tewkesbury, son of Arthur Capell, 1st Baron Capell of Hadham and Elizabeth Morrison, circa 16 February 1658/59.1 She died on 7 June 1721 at Kew, Surrey, EnglandG.1 She was buried on 15 June 1721.1 Her will was proven (by probate) on 21 June 1721.1

-From circa 16 February 1658/59, her married name became Capell.1 As a result of her marriage, Dorothy Bennet was styled as Baroness Capell of Tewksbury on 11 April 1692.
+From circa 16 February 1658/59, her married name became Capell.1 After her marriage, Dorothy Bennet was styled as Baroness Capell of Tewksbury on 11 April 1692.
+Her last will was dated 18 August 1719.

 Citations